phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq5_10:

-5.10 With Netscape 4.75 I get empty rows between each row of data in a :abbr:`CSV (comma separated values)` exported file.
+5.10 With Netscape 4.75 I get empty rows between each row of data in a :term:`CSV` exported file.
 --------------------------------------------------------------------------------------------------------------------------

 This is a known Netscape 4.75 bug: it adds some line feeds when